mantidproject/mantid/docs/source/release/v3.13.0/sans.rst

 ############
 * Added thickness column to table in new GUI.
 * Added EventSlice option to options column in new GUI.

 Bug fixes
 #########
 * Fixed a bug where the beam stop arm was not being masked on LOQ.
+* Fixed a bug where userfiles specified in the batch file were not being loaded into the new GUI.

 Features Removed
 ################